joeroche/spaitra-backend/README.md

 - Similar personal items remain difficult at distance, under blur, or when discriminating text is unreadable.
-- Historical evaluation exposed weak final acceptance precision despite stronger candidate retrieval; decision-policy and verifier work remains.
+- Historical evaluation exposed weak final acceptance precision despite strong candidate retrieval due to false positives; larger models are needed for real-life reliability.
 - Full execution depends on gated checkpoints and a GPU-capable environment.
-- This repository does not yet declare a source-code license.
-Third-party model terms are tracked in [LICENSES.md](docs/LICENSES.md).
+- This repository cannot be used commercially; Third-party model terms are tracked in [LICENSES.md](docs/LICENSES.md).

 ## Project history